• Home

 In fifteen years, my children will be teenagers, planning to leave for college soon.
 In fifteen years, I probably won’t need or want the same amount of space I do now.
 In fifteen years, the way we use our house and live in our house and entertain in our house will probably look totally different.

-And I realized what I wanted wasn’t my dream home
+And I realized what I wanted wasn’t my dream home.
+What I want is my forever home.

 I wanted to build something right for our family.
 I want to build a house and fill it with memories of my children growing up there.
 Running through those rooms.
 Drawing with crayons on those walls.
 Getting skinned knees in that driveway and grass stains from that yard.